 The modernisation of Eden continued with the next pastor, Dr Roy Clements.
 He brought a vision of ‘progressive evangelicalism’ - where the Bible remains the touchstone for faith and practice, but tradition does not, and the church attempts to be as applied to the contemporary world as possible.
-This approach, along with his exceptional preaching gifts, continued to grow the church, and particularly the involvement with the university, so that today, over 100 students regularly attend Eden.
+This approach, along with his exceptional preaching gifts, was used by God to grow the church substantially.
+In particular large numbers of students from Cambridge and Anglia Ruskin Universities were drawn to attend Eden regularly.

 The chapel of 1874 remained Eden’s home until the redevelopment of the local area in 1982.
-This resulted in the building of the present chapel (opened in December 1982), and the old chapel’s being incorporated into a new shopping centre.
+This resulted in the building of the present chapel (opened in December 1982), while the old chapel was incorporated into a new shopping centre, The Grafton.

-The congregation at this time was about four hundred strong, and the new building could seat approximately five hundred.
-The problem of overcrowding soon returned leading to the formation of satellite congregations in the north and south of the city in 1988.
-The north congregation was later subsumed within the other two, but the problem recurred and in 1998 a second morning congregation was formed to allow space for growth.
+The term time congregation in the mid 1980s grew to well over four hundred which stretched the seating capacity of the new building.
+The resultant overcrowding led to the formation of satellite congregations in the north (“Chesterton”) and south (“Morley”) of the city in 1988.
+The north congregation was later subsumed within the other two, but overcrowding became an issue again and in 1998 a second morning congregation was formed for a few months to allow space for growth.